openpmix/prrte/src/docs/prrte-rst-content/README.txt

 2. Where relevant, use the RST include directive using the absolute path form:

-   .. include:: /prrte-rst-content/prte-all.rst
+   .. include:: /prrte-rst-content/<FOO>.rst

-   The absolute path represents the root of the RST tree (not the root of the overall filesystem).

-   The RST file shown above is the public interface for the RST
-   docs: it will include multiple other RST files.
-The specific list of files that are included by the above file may (will) change over time; downstream projects are encouraged to limit themselves to including only the above-listed file to protect themselves from changes like this.
+   where <FOO> is the name of whichever RST file you want to include.

    The RST files use the following RST block indicators in this order: